Performance to price ratio. The higher, the better.

 - Maximum resolution

 NVIDIA started GeForce GTX 750 sales 18 February 2014 at a recommended price of $119.
-This is Maxwell architecture desktop card based on 28 nm manufacturing process and primarily aimed at gamers.
-1 GB of GDDR5 memory clocked at 5.0 GB/s are supplied, and together with 128 Bit memory interface this creates a bandwidth of 80 GB/s.
+This is a desktop graphics card based on a Maxwell architecture and made with 28 nm manufacturing process.
+It is primarily aimed at gamer market.
+4 GB of GDDR5 memory clocked at 5.0 GB/s are supplied, and together with 128 Bit memory interface this creates a bandwidth of 80 GB/s.

 Compatibility-wise, this is double-slot card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 5.7" (14.5 cm).
 No additional power connector is required, and power consumption is at 55 Watt.